cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 It doesn't replace or change anything related to CI.
 You will run Cypress tests in your CI provider.

-The difference between our {% url 'Dashboard Service' dashboard-introduction%} and your CI provider is that your CI provider has no idea what is going on inside of the Cypress process.
+The difference between our {% url 'Dashboard Service' dashboard-introduction %} and your CI provider is that your CI provider has no idea what is going on inside of the Cypress process.
 It's programmed to know whether or not a process failed - based on whether it had an exit code greater than `0`.

-Our {% url 'Dashboard Service' dashboard-introduction%} provides you with the low level details of *what* happened during your run.
+Our {% url 'Dashboard Service' dashboard-introduction %} provides you with the low level details of *what* happened during your run.
 Using both your CI provider + Cypress together gives the insight required to debug your test runs.

 When a run happens and a test fails - instead of going and inspecting your CI provider's `stdout` output, you can log into the {% url 'Dashboard' https://on.cypress.io/dashboard %}, see the `stdout` as well as screenshots and video of the tests running.
 It should be instantly clear what the problem was.